pololu/pololu-hd44780-arduino/README.md

 ## Version history

-* 2.0.0 (2016-08-17): Updated libray to work with the Arduino Library Manager.
+* 2.0.0 (2016-08-17): Updated library to work with the Arduino Library Manager.
 * 1.0.0 (2014-12-11): Original release.